 - CPS' review affirmed the finding (said it was correct).
 Now what?

 - I sent my hearing request.
 What happens next?

 - What should I do or say at the pre-hearing conference?

 - What happens after the pre-hearing conference?

-- When will the ALJ set the hearing date?
+- When will the hearing be?

 - What happens after the hearing?

 - What is the appeal to the Board of Appeals like?